Browser

 Major Browser Comparison

-Chrome (Google) leads with roughly 65% market share and offers a vast library of extensions.
+Chrome (Google) is the most widely used browser worldwide and offers a vast library of extensions.
 Safari (Apple) comes pre-installed on iPhone and Mac with excellent battery efficiency.
 Edge (Microsoft) ships with Windows and supports Chrome extensions.
 Firefox (Mozilla) is developed by a nonprofit and prioritizes privacy.
 All browsers can display the same websites.

 How Rendering Works